wearerequired/lint-action/README.md

 ### Linter support

-Some options are not be available for specific linters:
+Some options are not available for specific linters:

 | Linter                | auto-fixing | extensions |
 | --------------------- | :---------: | :--------: |